aryantuntune/2D_blueprint_to_3D/CONTRIBUTING.md

 ## Code of Conduct

 By participating in this project, you are expected to uphold our Code of Conduct.
-Please report unacceptable behavior to [jayant1554@github.com](mailto:jayant1554@github.com).

 ## How Can I Contribute?

 ### Reporting Bugs

-- Ensure the bug was not already reported by searching on GitHub under [Issues](https://github.com/jayant1554/2d_blueprint_to_3d_model/issues).
+- Ensure the bug was not already reported by searching on GitHub under [Issues](https://github.com/aryantuntune/2D_blueprint_to_3D/issues).
-- If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/jayant1554/2d_blueprint_to_3d_model/issues/new).
+- If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/aryantuntune/2D_blueprint_to_3D/issues/new).
 Be sure to include a title and clear description, as much relevant information as possible, and a code sample or an executable test case demonstrating the expected behavior that is not occurring.

 ### Suggesting Enhancements